betterscientificsoftware/images/README.md

 ```

 #### Notes:
-* You need replace filename.jpg with the appropriate file that's been uploaded to the repository (name.format)
+* You need replace filename.jpg with the appropriate file that's been uploaded to the repository (name.format).
 * The class='page lightbox' accommodates a wide set of image shapes and allows user to enlarge the image to full screen.
 Always use 'page lightbox' for vertical images.
 * If your horizontal image is under 750 px wide, you can subsititute class='page' to prevent resizing.
-* If you are entering a logo or headshot, you can substitute class='logo' to scale appropriately
+* If you are entering a logo or headshot, you can substitute class='logo' to scale appropriately.
 * If you are using either class='page' or class='logo' be sure to add a
 ```
 <br>